playframework/playframework/documentation/manual/hacking/Documentation.md

 ### Other code

 Other code may or may not be testable.
 It may make sense to test Javascript code by running an integration test using HTMLUnit.
 It may make sense to test configuration by loading it.
 Common sense should be used here.

+## Testing the docs

+To ensure that the docs render correctly, run `./build run` from within the documentation directory.
+This will start a small Play server that does nothing but serve the documentation.

+To ensure that the code samples compile, run and tests pass, run `./build test`.

+To validate that the documentation is structurely sound, run `./build validate-docs`.
+This checks that there are no broken wiki links, code references or resource links, ensures that all documentation markdown filenames are unique, and ensures that there are no orphaned pages.